grew-nlp/grew_doc/content/rule.md

 }
 ~~~

-Once the lexicon `lex` is declared, the syntax `lex.ident` can be used to refer to lexical items in every place where a feature value can be used in the rule definition.
+Once the lexicon `lex` is declared, the syntax `lex.ident` can be used to refer to lexical items in any place where a feature value can be used in the rule definition.

 When a lexicon is short and specific to one rule, it may be painful to put it in a new file.
 In this case, an alternative syntax is proposed: the lexicon is defined directly at the end of the rule definition.